Junior Organisers Meeting - March 2019

 The 88th Annual General Meeting of the Essex Golf Union took place at Upminster Golf Club on Thursday 31st January 2019.
-The outgoing President of the Golf Union, Roger Walmsley chaired the meeting at which 22 affiliated Clubs were represented.The AGM approved the appointment of incomming President Brian Collins (Three Rivers) & President Elect (Romford) who can be seen in the image on the left.
+The outgoing President of the Golf Union, Roger Walmsley (Pictured in the center on the right hand side picture)chaired the meeting at which 22 affiliated Clubs were represented.The AGM approved the appointment of incomming President Brian Collins (Three Rivers) & President Elect Lawrence Kingsnorth (Romford) who can be seen in the image on the left.
 The meeting was followed by the traditional ‘AGM Supper’ meal, which gave all those attending an opportunity to renew acquaintances and make new contacts whilst discussing some of the issues facing golf today over a most enjoyable meal.
 AGM Minutes Here

 2018 Annual County Dinner